-The HAN-SF Undergraduate Leadership Award (HULA) is a competitive merit-based scholarship program that recognizes Haas undergraduate students who demonstrate potential or applied leadership within their studies, extracurricular activities, communities, or families.
+The HAN-SF Undergraduate Leadership Award (HULA) is a competitive merit-based scholarship program that recognizes Haas undergraduate students who demonstrate potential or applied leadership within their studies, professional experiences, extracurricular activities, communities, and/or families.
 Additionally, HULA seeks to raise awareness of the Haas Alumni Network (HAN) by engaging students and alumni during the application process.

 HULA is a grass-roots effort organized, administered, and funded by the activities of the HAN-SF Chapter, its alumni members, and partnering organizations.
-HULA engages Haas alumni to assist in the selection of candidates by reading applications, interviewing award finalists, and attending new-alumni welcome events.
+HULA engages Haas alumni to assist in the selection of candidates by reading applications, volunteering at the leadership workshop and interviewing award finalists.
 It is the goal of HULA to build interest in HAN as students matriculate to the Haas alumni community.

 - All currently enrolled Haas undergraduate students (Juniors and Seniors) are eligible and encouraged to apply.